udu3324/stm32pe-midi/README.md

  - Small key footprint for compactness
  - Two octaves + extra key before an octave

-# Accessibility
+# Why I Made It

 This controller will be able to make music more accessible by being more affordable to the typical person.
 Most MPE midi controllers on the market cost between [$500 USD to $2000](https://www.expressivee.com/2-osmose).
+I also made this project to touch the stm32 ecosystem and learn how to integrate and use it.
+I also need a midi keyboard for making music in Ableton.

 ![image](https://github.com/user-attachments/assets/fa9f4120-156a-4272-a7e7-c6c8a3e5700d)